AvanindraC/RSB/README.md

 ##A RAM saving cli to run web applications

-###Note : It is my first cli, so please inform me if somethign is wrong
+###Note : It is my first cli, so please inform me if somethingn is wrong

 Softwares used